alberto512/WeatherWeb/README.md

 # Tiempo
-App for view the weather in the cities of Spain
+App to view the weather in the cities of Spain
 https://alberto512.github.io/WeatherWeb/